mramshaw/Golang/README.md

 Go is a fun language but not without eccentricities.

-It strikes a nice balance between the "raw metal" and having to know a zillion APIs in order to do anything.
+It strikes a nice balance between the "raw metal" (like 'C') and having to know a zillion APIs in order to do anything.

 One of the really nice features is that a core feature of the design is that Go 1.x releases should be "future-proof" (new point releases should not introduce incompatible APIs that require changing code - of course this does not apply to major releases such as Go 2.x or Go 3.x): https://golang.org/doc/go1compat

-I'm enjoying it quite a lot and I am - on purpose - avoiding multi-threading.

-[Multi-threading - and also recursion - can be quite tricky to debug and are definitely advanced topics.
- My personal opinion on recursion is that it should be avoided if at all possible - not always the case, I have certainly had to use recursion due to some unusual requirements; on the other hand multi-threading has many valid use-cases.]
+Go has the concept of Concurrency (lightweight processes similiar to 'green' threads) which is not quite the same thing as Multi-threading (threads are an OS concept and generally more limited in number).
+Go will use threads (say when calling out to 'C' functions) but a blocking thread is a bit of an issue in Go whereas a blocking Go routine is not as much of an issue (the Go scheduler will follow the Apache 2.4 model and shuffle the blocking Go routine off onto a background process to be reactivated when the blcoking event occurs).

+My personal opinion on recursion is that it should be avoided if possible - however it is less of an issue in Go compared to other languages.
+Stack Overflows are rare (if not imnpossible) in Go due to the design of the Go stack.
+While an OS thread stack may be as much as 2 MB a typical Go routine stack starts at around 2 KB and can grow up to 1 GB (The Go Programming Language, Donovan & Kernighan, page 280).

-As far as I can tell, Go was designed for Multi-threading (or at least Concurrency) - which is generally pretty tricky stuff.
-I'm looking forward to seeing how it handles multi-threading but first I want to get a good grasp on the fundamentals.
+As far as I can tell, Go was designed for Concurrency).